alessandroperales74/apc-scripting/SAP_SQLite_Python_ENG.md

-# Create a Local Database in SQLite using Python
+# How to export an Excel file from SAP with Python and load it to a SQLite Local Database

 When I started doing data analysis with SAP transactions, I needed to organize and structure my data over time.
 Unfortunately, I didn’t have a server available to load the data, and SharePoint's cloud options were quite limited for my needs.